Pasture Rent

 Pasture Cash Rental Rates

 One of the most common questions fielded by Extension pertains to rental rates.
-In Illinois, pasture land can be variable not just county to county, but also farm to farm.
-Because of this variation, a producer needs to use tools and resources as a guide in renting pasture, but ultimately the value or rental rate is a figure that can be agreed upon by the two parties involved in the rental agreement.
+In Illinois, pasture land can be variable, not just county to county, but also farm to farm.
+Because of this variation, a producer needs to use tools and resources as a guide in renting pasture.
+Ultimately, the value or rental rate is a figure that can be agreed upon by the two parties involved in the rental agreement.

-Websites, such as USDA’s National Agriculture Statistics Service, can be extremely beneficial when obtaining a base price.
-They allow a producer to reference survey data for renting pasture within their county.
+Websites like USDA’s National Agriculture Statistics Service can be beneficial when obtaining a base price.
+They allow producers to reference survey data for renting pasture within their county.
 Understanding the information provided is the most important part.
-For instance, Pike county’s average pasture rental rate was $55/acre in 2010.
-In 2016, it had dropped to $42/acre.
-However, between these years the price had fluctuated even more so.
+For instance, Pike County’s average pasture rental rate was $55/acre in 2010.
+In 2016, it dropped to $42/acre.
+However, between these years, the price fluctuated even more.

-Many factors, such as acreage, terrain, forest, water access, quality of fence, ease of loading/unloading, and others, play an integral part in determining the rental rate per pasture.
+Many factors, such as acreage, terrain, forest, water access, fence quality, ease of loading/unloading, and others, play an integral part in determining the rental rate per pasture.

 The number listed on the NASS site is an average of survey responses for that county.
 Even in one county, the pasture rent can vary.
-One producer that has been renting land from the same owner for generations could be paying less than a renter that has just started.
-For instance, if an average for one county reads to be $33/acre one producer could be paying $10/acre while another pays $56/acre.
+One producer renting land from the same owner for generations could pay less than a renter who has just started.
+For instance, if an average for one county reads to be$33/acre, one producer could be paying $10/acre while another pays $56/acre.

-Knowing there are several factors that dictate rent value, it truly only matters if a renter and land owner can agree on a price.
-Be willing to negotiate and come into the discussion open minded.
-This will ensure the best results for both involved individuals
+Knowing several factors dictate rent value, it truly only matters if a renter and land owner can agree on a price.
+Be willing to negotiate and come into the discussion open-mindedly.
+This will ensure the best results for both involved individuals.

 Body